 Krisp, on the other hand, is entirely software-based.
-It’s available cross-platform on Mac, Windows, iOS, and as a Chrome Extension, and doesn’t require any special hardware.
-Krisp has various modes, which allow it to be used on both high-end and low-end PCs, laptops and mobile phones.
+It’s available cross-platform on Mac and Windows, and doesn’t require any special hardware.
+Krisp has various modes, which allow it to be used on both high-end and low-end PCs and laptops.

 All the audio processing is done locally on your device, you’re not sending audio to the cloud, so it’s private too.

 As for additional devices, such as a microphone, speaker and headphones, Krisp and RTX Voice can be paired with any of them.